alexarchambault/case-app/doc/README.md

 ## Notice

-Copyright (c) 2014-2015 Alexandre Archambault.
+Copyright (c) 2014-2017 Alexandre Archambault and contributors.
 See LICENSE file for more details.

 Released under Apache 2.0 license.